Your rating has been registered. Thank you!

 Stirring is the most basic way of mixing a cocktail.
 You might not give much thought to a technique used to stir a cup of tea or even a pot of paint, but cocktails deserve a little...

-Also known as jenever, jeneva, geneva and hollands is a juniper-flavoured spirit from Holland and Belgium.
-Helpfully, the van Dale Dictionary, Holland’s equivalent to the Oxford...
+Genever, also known as jenever, jeneva, geneva and hollands, is a juniper-flavoured spirit from Holland and Belgium.
+Like gin, juniper is an obligatory ingredient for genever but...